adnammit/notes/git.md

 	- your username and password
 	- your Personal Access Token (PAT)
 * sending this information every time is tedious, so there are ways to cache your credentials: using `osxkeychain` on mac or `wincred` on windows
-* [git credential manager](https://github.com/git-ecosystem/git-credential-manager) is a cross-platform tool that can be used to manage credentials and integrates with many other systems like AWS and Azure
+* another convenient cross-platform option is [git credential manager](https://github.com/git-ecosystem/git-credential-manager) -- a tool that can be used to manage credentials and integrates with many other systems like AWS and Azure

 ## Git Configuration